 Can pregnant women take them?

 Many medications are not safe for use in pregnancy since they can cross the placenta and cause harm to the baby.
-While lack of sleep during pregnancy can be challenging, the best treatment during this time is a lifestyle change.
+While sleep issues during pregnancy can be challenging, the best treatment during this time may be a lifestyle change.
 If you are pregnant and experiencing insomnia, speak with your physician about the best options for you.

 If you’ve been tossing and turning, staring at the clock night after night, you may be desperate for a good night’s sleep.
 Insomnia can be debilitating, leaving you frustrated, hopeless, and tired.

-Sleep aids may be a temporary solution, but if your insomnia is ongoing, you should speak with your doctor to determine the underlying cause and to find appropriate treatment options.
+Sleep aids may be a temporary solution for common sleep issues, but if your insomnia is ongoing, you should speak with your doctor to determine the underlying cause and to find appropriate treatment options.

 Lifestyle changes are the best place to start for sleepless nights, but if you find yourself in the sleep aid aisle, wondering which option to choose – we’ve got you covered.
-From OTC antihistamines to natural solutions, this review should help you find the perfect sleep aid for you.
+From over the counter allergy medicines to natural sleep aids, this review should help you find the perfect solution for you.